Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 npm run build
 ```

-For Proxy app:
+For the Proxy app:

 ```shell
 npm install
 npm run start
 ```

-For additional information on how to set up and run SPA app in production mode against XM CLoud instance you can check the [spa-starters monorepo](https://github.com/sitecorelabs/xmcloud-foundation-head/tree/main/headapps/spa-starter) in the XM CLoud Foundation Starter Kit.
+For additional information on how to set up and run a SPA app in production mode against an XM Cloud instance you can check the [spa-starters monorepo](https://github.com/sitecorelabs/xmcloud-foundation-head/tree/main/headapps/spa-starter) in the XM Cloud Foundation Starter Kit.

 ## Environment Variables